 - The heroes of the spinoff Future Foundation wear primarily white uniforms with some black as the secondary color.
 For example, Spider-Man used a white variation of his costume with black lenses and chest spider-symbol when he temporarily joined the team.

 - All the Green Lantern heroes wear similar green and black costumes, which are extensions of the rings themselves.
+The same goes for the six corps based on the rest of the emotional spectrum, who likewise wear costumes in their emotion's colour with a distinctive circle-based Chest Insignia.

 - In The Terrifics, Plastic Man changes his outfit to white and black to match Mr. Terrific after they become a team.
 In Phantom Girl's case, she is already wearing white and black, while Metamorpho doesn't bother because of his shapeshifter powers.